PanosEconomou/notes/Analysis/Distributions.md

 \sum_{A\in \mathcal A} \epsilon_A(x) = 1
 $$

-Note that the $\omega_\epsilon$ functions we defined earlier are such bump functions.
+Note that the $\omega_\epsilon$​ functions we defined earlier are such bump functions.

 ## Turning $\mathcal D(U)$ into a topological space